 Art as a cult

-My original title was “art as a religion” but I decided a cult was more accurate however there are plenty of similarities between art and religion.
+My original title was “art as a religion” but I decided a cult was more accurate.
+However there are plenty of similarities between art and religion.

 First, art and religion are very closely linked by history.
-In the past, one of the biggest patron of the art in Europe was Catholicism and as a result a lot of masterpieces have religious subjects (i.e. the last supper by Leonardo Da Vinci and the ceiling of the Sistine chapel by Michael Angelo to name two of the most famous.)
+In the past, one of the biggest patron of the art in Europe was Catholicism and as a result numerous masterpieces have religious subjects (i.e. the last supper by Leonardo Da Vinci and the ceiling of the Sistine chapel by Michael Angelo to name two of the most famous.)
 The other inspiration for a long time was the Greek and Roman mythology, which is about different gods but still religious subjects before artists broke free of “academic” subjects and took the risk to paint contemporary subjects in the art.

 The creation of man by Michel Angelo